 We primarily work for utilities, municipalities and other public agencies.
 Some of these customers could experience significant budget shortfalls for the current year and beyond as a result of the measures taken to mitigate the Covid-19 pandemic and/or revenue shortfalls as a result of reduced economic activity.
-Although none of our contracts with governmental or public agencies were materially modified during our first fiscal quarter of 2021, these potential budget deficits could result in delayed funding for existing contracts with us, postponements of new contracts or price concessions.
-Further, most of our clients are not committed to purchase any minimum amount of services, as our agreements with them are based on a "purchase order" model.
+Although none of our contracts with governmental or public agencies were materially modified during our fiscal year 2020 or during our first half of fiscal half of 2021, these potential budget deficits could result in delayed funding for existing contracts with us, postponements of new contracts or price concessions.
+Further, most of our clients are not committed to purchase any minimum amount of services, as our agreements with them are based on a "purchase order" or "master service agreement" model.
 As a result, they may discontinue utilizing some or all of our services with little or no notice.